-- (1) The preferred method for disposing of swimming pool water is to discharge the water into roadside swales to allow percolation into the ground without any runoff to tidal waters or to adjoining properties.
-The discharge of dechlorinated water into roadside swales is permitted by § 10-604 of this code. - (2) Another acceptable method is to discharge the water into the sanitary sewer system operated by Lee County Utilities. - (3) Swimming pool water may not be discharged either directly or indirectly onto the beach or to other tidal waters.
+- (1) The preferred method for disposing of swimming pool water is to discharge the water into roadside swales to allow percolation into the ground without any runoff to canals, beaches, wetlands, other tidal waters, or onto adjoining properties.
+The discharge of dechlorinated water into roadside swales is permitted by § 10-604 of this code. - (2) Another acceptable method is to discharge the water into the sanitary sewer system operated by Lee County Utilities. - (3) Swimming pool water may not be discharged either directly or indirectly to the beach, canals, wetlands, or any other tidal waters.